Can the Gospel be Preached to the Dead?

 appeal to God on the basis of lives changed by the resurrection of Jesus.
 Here Peter returns to his original theme:

-Messiah, therefore, having suffered in the flesh, you, too, arm yourselves with the same insight [that suffering for God leads to glory (1 Pet.
+Messiah, therefore, having suffered in the flesh, you, too, arm yourselves with the same insight [that suffering for God leads to glory, as it did with Jesus (1 Pet.
 3:22)]: for the one who has suffered in the flesh has finished with sin...
 (1 Pet.
 4:1).
 Therefore we, too, should stop sinning (1 Pet.
 4:2-3).

 So in fact, Peter is not saying that Jesus preached to the physically dead, but rather that he preaches to us today just as he did to the people of Noah’s day.
 Some listened and were saved, while others rejected the message and as a result are now in prison.
 In the same way, we, too, can choose to listen to the gospel or reject it and perish in the coming judgment.